- Campeche Travel Guide

 One of the most venerated churches in Campeche is Capilla de San Román because of the image of the Black Christ of Saint Roman that you can visit on its inside.

-What to visit in Campeche state
+Places to visit in Campeche state

 If you were impressed by Chichén Itzá, Edzná will blow your mind.

-We got there early in the morning and we got all the place for ourselves.
+We got there early in the morning and we got it all for ourselves.
 We were walking in line behind our tour guide Erik, who at some point asked us: How are you liking it, so far?
 If you’ve liked it, now it’s the wow moment.
 And then we turn right and oh my, we all exclaimed a big Woooow!

 The photos won’t make Edzná justice.
 It’s a huge place, with the greenest green in the ground, the bluest blue in the sky and the more than 200 structures crowned by a tall pyramid.